 Infrastructure Delivery Organisation Delivery Mechanism Woodland Footpath Connections Linkages from Wynyard Park to adjoining woodland via a network of sensitively designed footpaths that provide appropriate resident access to natural green space.
 Footpath routes split in to discrete routes to be delivered by development in each zone.
-Land-owners and developers to through delivery of linkages as part of development Planning conditions and/or section 106 obligations on individual applications requiring delivery of woodland footpaths in accordance with the framework plan.
-Secure arrangements for public access, management and maintenance of the footpaths for the lifetime of the development.
-Highway Works Wynyard Park Primary Arterial Road Spine road linking Hanzard Drive (Stockton on Tees Borough) to The Meadows (Hartlepool Borough).
+Land-owners and developers to through delivery of linkages as part of development Planning conditions and/or section 106 obligations on individual applications requiring footpaths in accordance with the framework plan.
+Secure arrangements for public access, management and maintenance of the footpath development.
+Highway Works · · · Wynyard Park Primary Arterial Road Spine road linking Hanzard Drive (Stockton on Tees Borough) to The Meadows (Hartlepool Borough).
 Single width carriageway (7.3m) with 2m (min) verge both sides, increasing to a minimum of 3m to accommodate boulevard trees if these cannot be provided within private land, and 2m footway one side and 3m cycleway one side to the rear of the verge.
 Additional land to be safeguarded to allow for future widening if necessary.
 Development to provide roundabout junctions as specified on framework plan.
 Land-owners and developers to build infrastructure to adoptable standards under s38 of the Highway Act Delivered as phases of development are built out.
-Section 106 planning obligations tied to planning permissions requiring safeguarding of site submission of a planning application for the link (including footways and cycleways) to LA specification.
+Section 106 planning obligations tied requiring safeguarding of site submission of a planning application for the link (including LA specification.
 Wynyard Village Primary Boulevard Street Spine road looping to the west of Wynyard Wood connecting at to the east of Harestones and North of Black Wood (both within Stockton on Tees Borough) Hanzard Drive (Stockton on Tees Borough).
 To be developed in accordance with planning permissions.
 Land-owners and developers to build infrastructure to adoptable standards under s38 of the Highway Act Link commenced.
 Completion expected as phases of development are built out.
 Wynyard Village and Wynyard Park Internal highways network providing links between development zones / phases (including proposed primary and secondary streets) and appropriate public transport provision.
-Land-owners and developers to build infrastructure to adoptable standards under s38 of the Highway Act Provided during development or through planning conditions and section 106 obligations on individual applications.
-A19 Carraigeway between A689 and A1027 Widening between Wynyard (A689) and Norton (A1027) to 3 lanes.
+Land-owners and developers to build infrastructure to adoptable standards under s38 of the Highway Act Provided during development or through planning conditions and section 106 obligation A19 Carraigeway between A689 and A1027 Widening between Wynyard (A689) and Norton (A1027) to 3 lanes.
 Highways England Highways England Funded Scheme.
-Delivery anticipated between Spring 2020 and Spring 2022.
-A19/A689 Interchange Northern circularoty leg widening on grade separated junction.
+Delivery anticipated between Spring 2020 and Sp A19/A689 Interchange Northern circularoty leg widening on grade separated junction.
 Widening of carriageway to provide a third lane on the northern side of the circulatory to improve west - east capacity at interchange.
 Requires removal of the existing footpath with mitigation provided in the form of a Cycleway / Footway bridge over the A19 (see below).
 Delivery anticipated 2022/23.
 Either: • Land-owners and developers via section 278 agreement; or • Other bodies with forward funding by TfN with costs recouped from section 106 contributions.
-Scheme to be delivered no later than immediately following A19 widening and will need to be operational in 2024.
-Funding will be provided from Section 106 agreements from allocated sites.
+Scheme to be delivered no later than immediately following A19 widening and will need Funding will be provided from Section 106 agreements from allocated sites.
 A689 Junction A (with A1185) Signalisation of junction.
 Completed.
-Stockton on Tees Borough Council National Productivity and Infrastructure Fund and LTP provided payment for the scheme which has been delivered.
-A689 Junction B (Wynyard Services) Signalisation of junction.
-Either: Land-owners and developers via section 278 Anticipated funding provided through section 106 from planning permissions for Hartlepool South Western Extension.
+Stockton on Tees Borough Council National Productivity and Infrastructure Fund and LTP provided payment for the schem A689 Junction B (Wynyard Services) Signalisation of junction.
+Either: • Land-owners and developers via section 278 Anticipated funding provided through section 106 from planning permissions for Hartler Extension.